Allisterh/Large-BVAR-Python-codes-/README.md

 ## Contributing

-I welcome Contributions to improve and test the code.
+I welcome suggestions to improve and test the Python code.
 Please feel free to open an issue or submit a pull request.
 You may contact me for inquiries at joshi27s@uw.edu.